 Tickets can only be bought at the Box Office in person as bookings cannot be taken over the phone.
 Showtimes and door opening times will be indicated on your ticket.

-If you are interested in a close to stage theatre experience, the pit area is available on a first come first save basis.
+If you are interested in a close to stage theatre experience, the pit area is available on a first-come-first-serve basis.
 If you wish to view the show from the pit, wristbands are given out before the show, so it is recommended to arrive early.
-You can check out event information on the Olympia website or call the Box Office on 00353 1 679 3323 (dial 1).
+You can check out event information on the Olympia website or call the Box Office on +353 1 679 3323.

 The theatre is situated in the heart of the city centre on Dame Street opposite Dublin Castle and on the edge of Temple Bar, which is about a 25-minute drive from The Beacon.
 If you wish to take the Luas, the journey will take around 40 minutes or 45 minutes by bus.
 If you are already in Dublin city centre, the Olympia Theatre is within walking distance from many of the city’s other popular attractions.
 Don't miss out on the opportunity to experience the theatre in one of Dublin’s most iconic buildings.

 The Beacon will serve as the perfect base for you during your visit to Ireland, allowing you to easily explore the beautiful attractions both outside and within the city centre.
-Some of the most beautiful gardens, incredible houses and mansions, and quaint seaside towns are not far away from The Beacon.
 With our secure underground car-parking facilities, travelling to and from the city centre couldn't be more convenient.